Investigating the nature of adolescent stalking being reported to police in relation to stalking behaviours and prevalence.

-- Thirdly, the research will investigate how the police respond to such reports, including how the crimes are classified, the nature of the ‘occurrence entry logs’ (OEL) and final outcomes.
+- The research will investigate how the police respond to such reports, including how the crimes are classified, the nature of the occurrence entry logs (OEL) and final outcomes.

-- What stalking behaviours outlined in the legislation, involve victims under 18 and are reported (directly or via third party) to police in South Wales, in the timeframe 2018 – 2021 (Timeframe chosen to ensure that it includes a non – covid period in case of any anomalies).
+- What stalking behaviours outlined in the legislation involve victims under 18 and are reported (directly or via third party) to police in South Wales, between 2018 and 2021?
+(Timeframe chosen to ensure that it includes a non-COVID-19 period, in case of any anomalies.)

 - What is the gender and age of victims involved in AS?
-(This is to establish whether a particular gender / age group is susceptible to AS).
+(This is to establish whether a particular gender or age group is susceptible to AS.)

 - What is the gender and age of perpetrators involved in AS?

 - To what extent is AS related to intimate and non-intimate relationships?

 - What are the police responses to AS from the initial report to the final outcome?
 (This will involve discourse analysis.)